ibm-cloud-docs/hpc-ibm-spectrumlsf/considerations-for-HPC-cluster-compute-types.md

 # Considerations for HPC cluster compute types
 {: #considerations-for-HPC-custer-compute-types}

-HPC workloads have varying requirements in terms of CPU, memory, network, and storage resource requirements.
+HPC workloads have varying requirements in terms of CPU, memory, network, and storage resources.
+Some of them are:

-To begin with:

 *  core count
 *  memory per core